openwisp/openwisp-monitoring/docs/user/wifi-sessions.rst

     documentation of your deployment method to know the default value.
     This section is only for reference for users who wish to customize OpenWISP, or who have deployed OpenWISP in a different way.

+OpenWISP Monitoring provides a celery task to automatically delete WiFi sessions older than a preconfigured number of days.

 The celery task takes only one argument, i.e. number of days.
 You can provide any number of days in `args` key while configuring